This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Remove the shells and stringy parts from the tamarind
+- Remove and discard the shells and stringy parts from the tamarind.

-• Soak in boiling hot water for an hour
+- Soak the tamarind in boiling hot water for an hour to soften.

 I love tamarind !
 I think making it into syrup is practical and easy.
 My only complaint with the recipe is that you didn’t specify whether it is 1 pound tamarind pods ( unpeeled) or already peeled ?
 Could you clarify that for me?
 Thanks!